 \textit{Remark 1.} In the above, we have considered irreducible invariant algebraic curves $F(x,y)$ such that $F_y(x,y)\not\equiv 0$.
 Irreducible invariant algebraic curves of the form $F=F(x)$ can be found substituting expression $F=x-x_0$ with $x_0\in\mathbb{C}$ into equation \eqref{Inx_Eq} and setting to zero the coefficients at different powers of $y$.

 \textit{Remark 2.} If the polynomial vector field under consideration possesses a rational first integral, then there exist infinite number of irreducible invariant algebraic curves.
-In such a situation one needs to construct the irreducible invariant algebraic curves $F_1(x,y)$, $\ldots$, $F_K(x,y)$ such that their cofactors $\lambda_1(x,y)$, $\ldots$, $\lambda_K(x,y)$ satisfy the following condition \cite{Singer02}
+In such a situation one needs to construct the irreducible invariant algebraic curves $F_1(x,y)$, $\ldots$, $F_K(x,y)$ such that their cofactors $\lambda_1(x,y)$, $\ldots$, $\lambda_K(x,y)$ satisfy the following condition \cite{Singer}

 All other irreducible invariant algebraic curves are expressible via $F_1(x,y)$, $\ldots$, $F_K(x,y)$.
 Recall that a rational function $R(x,y)\in\mathbb{C}(x,y)\setminus\mathbb{C}$ is a rational first integral of the vector field $\mathcal{X}$ if $\mathcal{X}R=0$.
-For another method of finding rational first integrals, which uses Tailor and Puiseux series, see the work by Ferragut and Giacomini \cite{Ferragut01}.
+For another method of finding rational first integrals, which uses Taylor and Puiseux series, see the work by A. Ferragut and H. Giacomini \cite{Ferragut01}.

-An example of the method of Puiseux series in practice will be given in section \ref{S:Lienard_2_4}.
+An example of the method of Puiseux series in practice will be given in Section~\ref{S:Lienard_2_4}.